 Vision and Aims

-- To develop evidence-based education and professional development programmes for health care and allied professionals involved in the care of multiple birth families
+- Develop evidence based education and professional development programmes for health care and allied professionals involved in the care of multiple births

-- To establish standards for education and professional development for health care and allied professionals
+- Establish standards for education and professional development for health care and allied professionals

-- To establish a dedicated research programme which will provide an evidence base for practice
+- Establish a dedicated research programme which will provide an evidence base for practice

-- To support the provision of best possible care for babies, children and their families
+- Support the provision of best quality care for babies, children and their families